-Hyuna is a rapper, singer, songwriter, and performer known for her unique voice, upbeat music, insanely sexy (but cute) image, and for breaking down barriers for women in K-pop and promoting confidence over everything, making her a role model for girls everywhere.
+Hyuna is a rapper, singer, songwriter, and performer known for her unique voice, her party music, her insanely sexy (but cute) image, and for breaking down barriers for women in K-pop and promoting confidence over everything, making her a role model for girls everywhere.

 Hyuna first debuted with the popular JYP group Wonder Girls in 2007, but then left the group and debuted in Cube Entertainment’s 4Minute in 2009.
 She debuted as a solo artist with “Change” in 2010 and immediately proved that she’s a female force to be reckoned with.